GitHub Actions Integration

 if (labels.includes('sentiment:negative') && labels.includes('category:bug-report')) {

-priority = 'priority:critical';
+priority = 'priority:urgent';

 } else if (labels.includes('sentiment:negative')) {